sebivenlo/PerformanceTesting/README.md

 * Add a similar annotation (think about the annotation keyword to use) to a new method `public void logAfterGetAwesomeData()`
 * See when logging of this method appears in the console

 We can use these two methods to measure how long a method executes.
 Just start a timer in the `Before` and stop it in the `After`.
 Try it out!
+[This][1] can help you.

 ## Step 5